☀️ 100% Free · No Sign-up Required

 How much roof space do I need for a 3 kW solar system?

-Approximately 300–330 square feet of shadow-free roof space.
+Approximately 300–330 square feet of shadow-free, south-facing roof space.
 Each kilowatt needs roughly 100–110 sq ft.

 How accurate are the cost estimates shown?